Icelandic phonology: Vowel length

-An exception occurs if there is a t before the infix k.
+An exception occurs if there is a t before the suffix -k-.
 Examples are e. g. notkun and litka.
 There are also additional exceptions like um and fram where the vowel is short in spite of rules and en, where the vowel length depends on the context.

 Reflexes between consonants and vowels

 A variety of phonotactic processes govern how Icelandic consonants and vowels assimilate with each other in speech.